fenner/ipv6-mibs-historic/README.md

-This causes an unclear situation when simply looking at MIB repositories, so we are simply republishing these MIB modules with the SMI syntax changed to obsolete.
+This causes an unclear situation when simply looking at MIB repositories, so we are simply republishing these MIB modules with the Structure of Management Information (SMI) syntax changed to obsolete.
-This is an unusual step, and is not the intended path with every obsolete MIB module; the special history of these modules lead to this special step.
+This is an unusual step, and it is not the intended path with every obsolete MIB module; the special history of these modules led to this special step.

 # Historic IPV6-TC